SimTO: A two-stage, simulation-driven topology optimization framework for bespoke soft robotic grippers: Numerical Results

 Each run concluded after 20 SimTO iterations or when two successive designs, $\bm{\rho}^i$ and $\bm{\rho}^{i+1}$, satisfied the convergence criterion $\sum_e(\rho_e^{i+1} - \rho_e^{i})^4 < \epsilon$.
 We set $\epsilon = 10$, an empirically determined value that ended the optimization once two consecutive SimTO iterations produced sufficiently similar designs.
 However, because the design-dependent nature of the optimization creates a highly non-linear process, designs generated within a given SimTO run were not guaranteed to \emph{monotonically} improve grasping performance.
 This meant `converged' designs did not always possess the most effective features for specialized grasping.
 To capture the full range of high-performing designs, we analyzed the performance of all designs generated across every SimTO iteration (Fig.~\ref{fig:results}).

 While the theoretical maximum number of designs per object was $64 \times 20 = 1280$, the actual number of feasible designs generated was: 395 (curvy ball), 543 (gear), 149 (hourglass), 495 (spiky ball) and 489 (star).
 The hourglass geometry, being smoother than the `spikier' objects, typically produced simpler contact force distributions, causing SimTO to converge in fewer than 3 iterations on average.
 For the remaining objects, SimTO converged in approximately 6 to 9 iterations on average.
-Note that an additional 245 infeasible designs - 10.6\% of the total - were automatically excluded from the analysis, either because they had disconnected geometries or lacked material at the fixed port of the design domain.
-We attribute these spurious results to numerical instabilities caused by large displacements in low-stiffness elements - a well-documented problem in topology optimization \citep{Pedersen2001}.
+An additional 245 infeasible designs - 10.6\% of the total - were automatically excluded from the analysis, either because they had disconnected geometries or lacked material at the fixed port of the design domain.

 In all optimization runs, the design domain from Fig.~\ref{fig:designdomain} was used as the initial simulated design.
 Dynamic grasping simulations spanned $t = 4s$, where grippers were first compressed by $d_c = 80\,\text{mm}$ during the first two seconds, before being lifted $d_l = 30\,\text{mm}$.
 Across all SimTO iterations, the initial gripper grasp pose $\mathcal{P}_g$ and object pose $\mathcal{P}_o$ remained constant.
-Maintaining fixed poses was not mandatory, and we hypothesize that strategically varying $\mathcal{P}_g$ and $\mathcal{P}_o$ would produce morphologies that are robust to object and gripper positioning uncertainty, rather than generating designs that are specialized to a single gripper-object pose combination.
+Maintaining fixed poses was not mandatory, and we hypothesize that strategically varying $\mathcal{P}_g$ and $\mathcal{P}_o$ would produce morphologies that are more robust to object-gripper pose variations.